-In 2013, I wrapped up work with the group behind Reading Bear and WatchKnowLearn.
-In August 2012, we launched Reading Bear, which teaches reading through systematic phonics and vocabulary.
+Reading Bear was my focus from 2010 until 2012.
+It teaches reading through systematic phonics and vocabulary.
 I’m rather proud if it; it has helped millions of kids (and ESL students) learn to read (or improve their English).
 It was an enormous effort and has gotten great reviews.
 It’s the #2 Google search result for “learn to read” last I checked.

 I launched this blog in December 2010.
 It is devoted to whatever my interests are at the time.
-Now it’s Infobitt, but early it was mostly early education and education theory, because those were my main interests from 2008 to 2012 or so, and because I’m a homeschooling dad.
+Perennial interests are Internet and education theory.
+I’m a homeschooling dad.
 I posted a book-length essay, How and Why I Taught My Toddler to Read when the blog launched.
 I have “come out” as an advocate of teaching tiny tots to read.
 Yep, I am a user of programs like Your Baby Can Read–which has been quite unjustly persecuted–as well as phonics flashcards (careful: 122 MB zip file) of my own design (Reading Bear is a digitized version of this), and various PowerPoint presentations for kids.